Policy and Procedure #407.0 Accessibility

 3.5 All Staff shall:

-1. consult with the person making a request for accessible formats or communication supports to determine suitability and that takes into account individual accessibility needs;
+1. consult with the person making a request for accessible formats or communication supports to determine suitability and that considers individual accessibility needs;

 2. meet a request for accessible formats or communication supports in a timely manner and at a cost, if any, that is no more than the standard cost of the original format; and